 The Finger Placement and Curl

 Now that you know some methods of gripping the cards, we will now look at what to do with your other fingers.
-You simply want to put your thumb on top of your index finger, and have your ring and pinky fingers tucked in and out of the way.
+You simply want to put your thumb on top of your index finger and have your ring and pinky fingers tucked in and out of the way.

 The easiest way to figure out throwing part for this throwing technique is by now pretending your hand and fingers are a gun.

 You want to curl your wrist and try to aim at your pretend gun at your own bicep.
 The reality is that you will probably just be able to point at your shoulder, but trying to point at your bicep will help ensure you tuck your wrist and arm properly.
-You are basically in bicep flexing position with a finger gun in your hand.
+You are basically in a bicep flexing position with a finger gun in your hand.
 However, your ammunition is deadly, deadly cardstock.

 The arm movement goes from basically touching your shoulder to firing your gun at the target.
-Act as if you are in a wild west shootout and go from flexing with gun in hand to one deadly shot.
+Act as if you are in a wild west shootout and go from flexing with a gun in hand to one deadly shot.

 Instead of the gun actually firing the bullet for you, you should act like your flicking a bullet out of the barrel at your target.
-For this to make more sense, try practicing a few throw and coming back to this.
+For this to make more sense, try practicing a few throws and coming back to this.